csye6225Gokul/webapp/README.md

 3. **Run the App**
-Once the dependencies are installed, you can run the app using: npm start
+Once the dependencies are installed, you can run the app using: make sure you have users.csv file in /opt path of your device npm start

 ## Running Tests